 Cloud computing gives businesses many options for hosting their applications.
 Cloud PoC provides instant-on for the immediate launch of tools and applications, allows end users to launch applications themselves just when they need them, and lets architects design applications that can scale up to new levels with minimal operational oversight.
-But if you’re among the group we identified as Cloud Beginners in the State of the Cloud Report, you may be wondering just how to take your first steps out of the data center and into the cloud.
+But if you’re among the group we identified as Light Users in the Flexera State of the Cloud Report, you may be wondering just how to take your first steps out of the data center and into the cloud.
 Here are six tips to get you started:

 1. Start with a real application